bio-portfolio/bio-portfolio.github.io/blog/current-routine.md

 ### Sleep
 - ~8 hrs per night
 - 2mg melatonin, taken ~1hr before bed
-- Occasional use of (Rx) Mirtazapine <3mg (Using a fraction of the 7.5mg pill sublingually) as needed for insomnia or sleeping on flights
+- Occasional use of (Rx) Mirtazapine <3mg (Using a fraction of the 7.5mg pill sublingually) as needed for insomnia
+- Occasional use of (Rx) Armodafinil 150mg for focus

 ### Environmental
 - Air filter in bedroom